BrunoLevy/TordBoyau/README.md

 | gshare               | 2.837          |  1.597       | 17.753    | 1760  | 711   | < 80 MHz |
 | gshare + RAS         | 2.866          |  1.634       | 18.215    | 1801  | 875   | < 80 MHz |

-Fails to meet timings even at 80 MHz, to be investigated (note: however, seems to work at that frequency in practice, even at higher frequency).
+- Vivado complains that it fails to meet timings even at 80 MHz, to be investigated...
+- However, in practice, it seems to work at 140 MHz with the largest configuration (`gshare + RAS`).
+CoreMarks and Dhrystones both validate correct operation, and RayStones generates the correct image.

 # Debugger / disassembler